Symphonic3/bitcoinknuts/README.md

 # Scrapped ideas

-~~- Detailed TX and script editing for the wallet, based on Symphonic3/bitcointechwiki~~ ~~--Web UI with useful node management/stats~~
+- ~~Detailed TX and script editing for the wallet, based on Symphonic3/bitcointechwiki~~
+- ~~Web UI with useful node management/stats~~
-~~- Fully in-browser node using TOR Snowflake transport (I have decided that this is out of scope, node-Tor is not able to do what I wanted without heavy modification)~~
+- ~~Fully in-browser node using TOR Snowflake transport (I have decided that this is out of scope, node-Tor is not able to do what I wanted without heavy modification)~~